dgpv/ABL_contract_TLAplus_spec/ABL-spec-prose.rst

 :m:`L = \min\{F_{P} * m, B\}` is the amount the repayment is *late* on

+:m:`C_{uncond}` is the amount of collateral that is unconditionally forfeited in the event of default

 The contract can progress over total :m:`S` time periods, and :m:`t_{0} \ldots t_{S-1}` are the points in time at the beginning of each period.